 It’s Autism Awareness Month again, and since Andrew was diagnosed with autism in March of 2004, this year we mark our 10th Anniversary of being very aware of autism.

-I could write another post – as I have done in the past -about the various manifestations of autism in our everyday life and the unique blessings and challenges we face as parents raising an autistic child, in an effort to bring about more awareness, more acceptance,and less ignorance towards the autism community.
+I could write another post – as I have done in the past -about the various manifestations of autism in our everyday life and the unique blessings and challenges we face as parents raising a child with autism in an effort to bring about more awareness, more acceptance,and less ignorance towards the autism community.

 But, I don’t really want to do that.